-The independent non-executive directors of the Company are not appointed for a specific term but they are subject to retirement by rotation at annual general meetings in accordance with the Company's Articles of Association.
+Certain independent non-executive directors of the Company are not appointed for a specific term but all of them are subject to retirement by rotation at annual general meetings in accordance with the Company's Articles of Association.

-Mr. Li Sze Kuen, Billy, Mr. Wong Kwong Fat and Mr. Leung Kam Fai have served as independent non-executive directors of the Company for more than nine years.
-In addition to their confirmation of independence in accordance with Rule 3.13 of the Listing Rules, each of Mr. Li, Mr. Wong and Mr. Leung continues to demonstrate the attributes of an independent non-executive director by providing independent views and advice and there is no evidence that their tenure has had any impact on their independence.
-The Directors are of the opinion that Mr. Li, Mr. Wong and Mr. Leung have the required character, integrity, independence and experience to perform the role of an independent non-executive director.
-The Board is not aware of any circumstances that might influence Mr. Li, Mr. Wong and Mr. Leung in exercising their independent judgement and they believe that their external experience will continues to generate significant contribution to the Company and its shareholders as a whole.
+Mr. Wong Kwong Fat has served as independent non-executive directors of the Company for more than nine years.
+In addition to his confirmation of independence in accordance with Rule 3.13 of the Listing Rules, Mr. Wong continues to demonstrate the attributes of an independent non-executive director by providing independent views and advice and there is no evidence that his tenure has had any impact on his independence.
+The Directors are of the opinion that Mr. Wong has the required character, integrity, independence and experience to perform the role of an independent non-executive director.
+The Board is not aware of any circumstances that might influence Mr. Wong in exercising his independent judgement and believe that his external experience will continues to generate significant contribution to the Company and its shareholders as a whole.